kirs10b1tzr/Generation-Ireland/Question-03.md

 ## Question
-What is the relationship between Country and Revenue
+What is the relationship between Country and Revenue?

 ## Files (in chronological order of production)
 - The AdventureWorks2019 file can be found [here](/https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver17&tabs=ssms)